-PRP also called as Autologous platelet gel, platelet concentrate (PC) or plasma rich in growth factor (PRGF) is blood plasma which has a high concentration of platelets (blood component responsible for clotting).
+PRP (Platelet Rich Plasma) - also called autologous platelet gel, platelet concentrate (PC) or plasma rich in growth factor (PRGF) - is blood plasma which has a high concentration of platelets (blood component responsible for clotting).

-Blood contains around 93% of Red blood cells or RBCs, 1% of White blood cells and 6% of platelets, all of which is suspended in plasma.
-In platelet rich plasma, the RBC percentage is around 5%, and the platelet concentration increases to 94% approximately.
+Blood contains around 93% of red blood cells or RBCs, 1% of white blood cells and 6% of platelets, all of which are suspended in plasma.
+In Platelet Rich Plasma, the RBC percentage is around 5%, and the platelet concentration increases to 94% approximately.

 These platelets in the PRP are a rich source of chemicals called growth factors and cytokines, which play a pivotal role in tissue healing.
 Owing to this property, PRP has been successfully used in various medical disciplines like Dermatology, Orthopedics, and Dentistry.

-Autologous PRP is used in the rejuvenation of Skin, both epithelium and Mesenchyme.
-It is one of the significant treatments in cosmetic antiaging procedure.
+Autologous PRP is used in the rejuvenation of skin, both epithelium and mesenchyme.
+It is one of the significant treatments in cosmetic anti-aging procedures.

 It is always good to remember to talk to your doctor before seeking PRP therapy.
 Since this therapy requires a certain degree of expertise, approaching a qualified healthcare provider is ideal.